kiley0/budget/README.md

 ## What it does

-- **Plan by month** — Define expected income sources and expenses (one-time or recurring by day-of-month).
-See profit and loss for each month and the full year.
+- **Plan by month** — Set expected income and expenses for each month.
+See profit and loss at a glance and adjust as life changes.
-- **Share easily** — Share your budget by sending a link.
-No passwords to exchange, no exporting spreadsheets.
-- **Private by default** — End-to-end encryption.
-Your data is encrypted with a passphrase you choose; decrypted data exists only in your browser session.
-The server never sees your numbers.
+- **End-to-end encryption** — Your financial data stays private.
+Encrypted for sync and long-term storage; decrypted data exists only in your tab session.
+We never see your numbers.
-- **Not a transaction tracker** — This app plans expected income and expenses.
-It doesn't connect to banks or log transactions; it’s for near-term budget forecasting.
+- **Share with partner** — Invite your spouse or financial planner to view and collaborate.
+As simple as sharing a link.
+- **Year at a glance** — Annual income, expenses, and net totals.
+Not a transaction tracker—just a simple way to plan your near-term budget.

 ## How it works

+### Budget creation

+1. **Get started** — You land on the get-started page.
+Create a new passphrase (8+ chars) or enter an existing one to unlock a budget.
-- **Passphrase & key** — You create or enter a passphrase on the get-started screen.
-The app derives an encryption key from it (PBKDF2 + salt in localStorage).
-The key is kept in memory only (Zustand session store) and is never sent to the server.
+2. **Key derivation** — The app derives an encryption key from your passphrase (PBKDF2 + salt in localStorage).
+The key lives in memory (Zustand session store) and in sessionStorage (so you don't re-enter the passphrase on tab reload).
+The key is never sent to the server.
-- **Encryption** — Budget state is encrypted with AES-GCM (client-side) before being written to localStorage or sent to the sync API.
-Only you can decrypt it.
-- **Budget ID** — Each budget has a UUID (`budgetId`) in the URL (`/budget/[budgetId]`).
-It's created on first use and stored in localStorage so `/budget` can redirect to your budget.
+3. **First budget** — On first use, the app generates a UUID (`budgetId`) and stores it in the URL (`/budget/[budgetId]`). `budgetId` is also saved in localStorage so `/budget` can redirect to your budget.
 Share the link to collaborate.
-- **Persistence** — On every change, the app saves encrypted data to localStorage and (if configured) to Vercel Blob via `POST /api/sync`.
-Load order: try sync first, then fall back to localStorage.
+4. **Empty state** — A new budget starts with no income sources or expenses.
+You add them from the budget page.

+### Saving (persistence order)

+On every change (first change saves immediately; rapid edits debounce 400ms), the app persists in this order:

+1. **Session storage** — Decrypted JSON + encryption key.
+Enables fast reload in the same tab without re-entering the passphrase.
+2. **Local storage** — Encrypted payload.
+Device-persistent backup.
+3. **Vercel Blob** — Portable encrypted payload (salt + ciphertext) plus metadata (`updatedAt`) for version comparison.
+Synced via `POST /api/sync`.

+The server never sees the passphrase or plaintext.
+Only encrypted data is stored and transmitted.

+### Loading (priority order)

+1. **Session storage (fast path)** — If decrypted data and key exist, load from session.
+No passphrase needed on reload.
+2. **Local storage** — If no session, try encrypted data in localStorage.
+Decrypt, populate session, then load.
+3. **Vercel Blob** — If local is empty, fetch from `GET /api/sync?budgetId=...`.
+The sync payload is portable (includes salt) so any device can decrypt with just the passphrase.
+4. **Newer version check** — After loading from session or local, the app fetches remote metadata (`GET /api/sync?budgetId=...&meta=1`) to compare `updatedAt`.
+If a newer version exists in the cloud (e.g., from another device), a dialog prompts you to enter your passphrase and update.
+Dismissing triggers a 15‑minute cooldown.

+### Background sync polling

+While the budget page is open, the app polls for newer versions every 3 minutes.
+Polling pauses when the tab is hidden or after 10 minutes of inactivity, and resumes when you become active again.

+### Flow

-- **Flow** — Home → Get started (create/enter passphrase) → Budget page.
+Home → Get started (create/enter passphrase) → Budget page.
 From there you manage income sources, expense destinations, and events; import/export JSON; and view monthly P&L and yearly summary.
-Logout clears the in-memory key and returns to home.
+Logout clears the in-memory key and session data, then returns to home.

 ## Getting started